ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-editor-imperative-react/index.md

 ---

 <warning>
 |This page describes the old imperative way of declaring custom cell editor components when the grid option `reactiveCustomComponents` is not set.
-It is strongly recommended to instead use the new behaviour described on the [Custom Cell Editor](../component-cell-editor) page.
+This behaviour is deprecated, and you should instead use the new behaviour described on the [Custom Cell Editor](../component-cell-editor) page.
 </warning>

 An example cell editor component looks like this: